avafinger/guvcview/README.md

 Known issues:
  * Changing resolution on the fly may lock gucview and you will need to kill the process
- * Encoding is done by software and not hardware as it is not ready for the H3 platform yet
+ * Encoding is done by software and not hardware.
+If you want to use Hardware encoder use FFMPEG provided in another repo.
  * Encoding video stream may end with only 2 fps and sound out of sync, better use a heatsink on your board
  * Start guvcview via command line with the correct parameters
  * Cannot change FPS